GENERAL SUBJECTS

 HEALTH/PHYSICAL EDUCATION

-• The socio-ecological perspective – a way of viewing and understanding the interrelationships that exist between the individual, others, and society.
+• Socio-ecological Perspective: Understanding the vital interrelationships between the individual, others, and society.

 ART